You are here

 - Construction of meaning as the central goal;

 - Exploration of substantive content at a conceptual and abstract level;

 - Inquiry as a fundamental tool for encouraging learning;

 - Open-ended activities and questioning that encourages further exploration or social action;

-- Development of creative products to stimulate use of higher level thinking and problem-solving processes; and
+- Development of creative products to stimulate the use of higher-level thinking and problem-solving processes; and

 - Extensions to pique interest in substantive content.

 - Development of a healthy sense of self through self-knowledge and self-acceptance;